jbn182/jbn182/README.md

 I developed a lot of time with elixir and its framework for web development phoenix

-I am also passionate about the development of decentralized systems and so I ended up learning technologies such as: GunDb, IPFS and solidity
+I am also passionate about developing decentralized systems so I ended up learning technologies like: GunDb, IPFS and solidity

 I speak: English, Spanish (native), Portuguese and Russian (Beginner/intermediate)